dmentipl/dotfiles/README.md

 1. Nix; see <https://nixos.org/guides/install-nix.html>.
 2. Home-manager; see <https://github.com/nix-community/home-manager#installation>.

-*Note*: for nix binaries to be available on the path run the following.
+*Note*: if the nix command is not on the path run the following.

 ```bash
 . ~/.nix-profile/etc/profile.d/nix.sh
 ```

+After installation, home-manager will ensure nix is properly configured.

 ## Usage